bbbradsmith/zensf/readme.txt

 Instructions:

 1. Place NSFs in /in_nsf folder, edit tracks.txt to build the track list
-2. Run nsfspider.py to build /in_nsf/tracks.txt and work through any exceptions you get.
+2. Run nsfspider.py to build /in_nsf/tracks.txt and work through any exceptions you get 2.1.
-  2.1.
 Input:
     2.1.1. /in_nsf/tracks.txt
     2.1.2. /in_nsf/*.nsf - if named in tracks.txt